holma91/aimldl/thoughts.md

 - models will be commoditized
-- proprietary data will be the shit
+- proprietary data will be the shit (or is this midwittery?)